WIC is a supplemental nutrition program for women, infants and children. Clayton County Health District provides WIC services FREE for eligible:

 To see if you are eligible, apply for our program today!

-To apply for WIC, please complete and submit the WIC Online Intake Form.
+To apply for WIC, please complete and submit the Georgia Gateway form.
 Our WIC staff will contact you to complete pre-clinic screening, see if you are eligible for services, and schedule an appointment.

 USDA is an equal opportunity provider.
 Click here to learn more.